tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 ```
 npm install -g rnpm
 ```

 Then link the packages with the command `rnpm link`.
 You should get a success message.

+*Note: you can now directly link from the react-native CLI, as rnpm has been merged in the core repo.
+Just use the command `react-native link`*

 ![rnpm](/images/chapter-3/rnpm-1.png)